WANT TO SELL YOUR SCRIPT? (If Yes, Managers Many Times are Better than Agents. The Top 10 (Part 1: #1-10)

 Attn Writers & Actors with Ideas/Treatments:

-Yes, you want an agent, a Literary Agent, however, as you know, it is very difficult to get one especially when he/she hides behind the mantra of “We don’t accept unsolicited manuscripts” or to even get past their secretary (Oops, no one in Hollywood is a secretary…it’s something like “Associate VP of Development”) proclaiming “Who is your referral” but (now here’s the blog’s point) having either a Manager or Attorney as the referral, that they know, will pave the way to an Agent and quite possibly, once you have a Manager or Attorney you may not need even need an Agent.
+Yes, you want an agent, a Literary Agent, however, as you know, it is difficult to get one especially when they hide behind the mantra of “We don’t accept unsolicited manuscripts” or to even get past their secretary (Oops, no one in Hollywood is a secretary…it’s something like “Associate VP of Development”) proclaiming “Who is your referral” but (now here’s the blog’s point) having a Manager or Attorney as the referral, that they know, will pave the way to getting an Agent.

 (“Johnny Depp started with a Manager and now has an Agent, a Manager and several Power Attorneys and Nets 38% of all deals”)

-So, if you want an Agent it is many times advised to start with a Manager or an Attorney.
+So, if you want an Agent it is to start with a Manager or an Attorney.

 And, when I say Manager I mean Literary Manager and when I say Attorney I mean not just Attorney, or Entertainment Attorney but Power Hollywood Attorney.